tykr0001/tykr0001/README.md

 [![CodeForces Profile](https://cf.leed.at?id=tykr0001)](https://codeforces.com/profile/tykr0001)

+### PNUECS

+- 🌱 I’m currently learning the computer algorithm
+- 📫 How to reach me: tykr0001@gmail.com

 <!--
 **tykr0001/tykr0001** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.